Not yet determined

 From the reporting year 2006, the KOSTRA-questionnaire for cost coverage is changed.
 This is done to obtain figures for the municipalities' income from fees, and the fee calculation basis for the areas that are subjected to the principles for full cost.
 The reason for the changes is that the previous key figure calculations partly were based on data with origin in the reported annual accounts, and partly based on data reported in the form for cost coverage.
 Due to the different ways to organise the municipal services (e. g. intermunicipal cooperation, municipal undertaking), it is not possible to find all the data needed in the annual accounts form the municipalities.

 For treatment plants where standard factors constitute the sole basis for calculation of discharge, the resulting figure may over- or underestimate the true discharge.
-The use of standard factors is necessary in those cases where direct measurements have not been carried out or exist (not part of the discharge permit).
+The use of standard theoretical factors are necessary in those cases where direct measurements does not exist (not part of the discharge permit).
 This applies in particular to individual wastewater treatment plants, in addition to several relatively small wastewater plants in the west and north of Norway.
-Normally the discharge permits set fewer restriction on discharge of nitrogen compared to phosphorous, and thus data and direct measurements are more available for phosphorous.
+Normally the discharge permits contain fewer restriction on discharge of nitrogen compared to phosphorous, and thus data are more available in terms of phosphorous.
 The use of standard factors is therefore more commonly applied in the statistics for nitrogen compared to phosphorous.

 The highest level of uncertainty is associated with possible errors and incomplete data sets as provided by the municipalities.
-Certain information on various wastewater plants and municipalities is missing, and it may sometimes be difficult to detect and correct all errors or inconsistencies in the reported data set.
-Some uncertainty is also associated with start-up year, capacity enlargement/reduction and closing down of certain plants, which again may affect the quality of aggregated county figures.
-This may lead to uncertainty whether the wastewater plants are still running.
+Certain information on various wastewater plants and municipalities may be missing, and it is sometimes difficult to detect and correct all errors or inconsistencies in the reported data.

 The statistics of individual wastewater treatment plants (less than 50 pe) is often more uncertain compared to wastewater treatment plants equal ot or larger than 50 pe.